nathanreyes/v-calendar/docs/guide/README.md

 ## Working With Dates

-Understanding how to configure dates and date patterns is a critical part to using VCalendar.
+Understanding how to configure date expressions is a critical part to using VCalendar.
 Specifically, they are used for the following purposes:

 - Determining where how and attributes are displayed within the calendar
 - Disabling dates from selection by the user
 - Determining the selected date value(s) for `v-date-picker`

+In this guide, a **date expression** may be used to denote any of the following:

+* Single Dates
+* Date Ranges
+* Date Patterns
+* Collection of any of the above

 ### Single Dates

+The first kind of date expression allowed is a simple native Javascript date object.
+It is the most simple, and perhaps most common, way to configure `dates` for an attribute.
+Here is an example of displaying an attribute on today's date.

 We'll get into how to configure attributes in more detail later, but for now we can just focus on the `dates` expression below: